Ritik-Datey/JDBC_Projects/README.md

 # JDBC_Projects
-This show..... 'how do i write a code'
+This shows..... 'how do i write a code'